jhipster/jhipster-guides/guides/04_creating_entities_with_jdl_studio.md

 * `Double`: A Java Double
 * `BigDecimal`: A [java.math.BigDecimal](https://docs.oracle.com/javase/8/docs/api/java/math/BigDecimal.html) object, used when you want exact mathematic calculations (often used for financial operations).
 * `LocalDate`: A [java.time.LocalDate](https://docs.oracle.com/javase/8/docs/api/java/time/LocalDate.html) object, used to correctly manage dates in Java.
-* ̀`Instant`: A [java.time.Instant](https://docs.oracle.com/javase/8/docs/api/java/time/Instant.html) object, used to represent a timestamp, an instantaneous point on the time-line.
+* `Instant`: A [java.time.Instant](https://docs.oracle.com/javase/8/docs/api/java/time/Instant.html) object, used to represent a timestamp, an instantaneous point on the time-line.
 * `ZonedDateTime`: A [java.time.ZonedDateTime](https://docs.oracle.com/javase/8/docs/api/java/time/ZonedDateTime.html) object, used to represent a local date-time in a given timezone (typically a calendar appointment).
 Note that time zones are neither supported by the REST nor by the persistence layers so you should most probably use `Instant` instead.
 * `Boolean`: A Java Boolean.
 * `Enumeration`: A Java Enumeration object.
 When this type is selected, the sub-generator will ask you what values you want in your enumeration and it will create a specific `enum` class to store them.
 * `Blob`: A Blob object, used to store some binary data.
-When this type is selected, the sub-generator will ask you if you want to store generic bianry data, an image object, or a CLOB(long text).
+When this type is selected, the sub-generator will ask you if you want to store generic binary data, an image object, or a CLOB(long text).
 Images will be handled specifically on the Angular side, so they can be displayed to the end user.

 ## Validation